ash/raku-course/essentials/built-in-functions-for-printing/say/index.md

 say 'Raku'; # Raku
 ```

-For more complex data, such as arrays or hashes, the `gist` method adds some simple formatting.
+For more complex data, such as arrays or hashes, the `gist` method adds some formatting.

 ```raku
 my @data = 'alpha', 'beta', 'gamma';